21 – Other business

 A new contract

-With me working for them as a Freelance (business) software developer, I am able to fund my game development efforts.
+With me working for them as a freelance software developer, I am able to fund my game development efforts.

-I am very happy with this contract.
-They allow me to work on my advances software development skills because they use the beautiful Microsoft Service Fabric platform.
+I am very happy with this new project.
+They allow me to work on exciting new tooling because they use the Microsoft Service Fabric platform.
 They are a tech savvy company.
 So there is much emphasis on the use of the latest code practices, for instance next level C# 9 features.

 My local development Service Fabric cluster